mattsegovia/SimpleTodo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Initially setting up Android Studio Envirnment.
+- Initially setting up Android Studio environment.
 - Understanding how to use RecyclerView/Adapter

 ## License